pixawna/pixoworld/README.md

 ## Why this template is useful

-Pixo gives makers a polished starting point for study buddies, wellness companions, focus tools, classroom helpers, and gentle personal dashboards.
-A visitor’s tasks, check-ins, preferences, progress, and reminders are saved as private PageLove session state—no backend code or database setup required.
+Pixo gives makers a polished starting point for study buddies, wellness companions, focus tools, classroom helpers and gentle personal dashboards.
+A visitor’s tasks, check-ins, preferences, progress and reminders are saved as private PageLove session state—no backend code or database setup required.

 Included out of the box: